mehtaharsh16/daniel.feldroy.com/posts/blogging-and-technical-writing.md

 - blog
 time_to_read: 4
 title: Blogging and Technical Writing
+description: Answers to questions I was asked recently about technical blog writing.
 ---

-Recently I was asked several questions about my blogging and technical writing.
-Here are my answers.
+Here are answers to questions I was asked about technical blog writing.

 # How do I set up my blog?